We are an Indigenous-led conservation 501(c)(3) nonprofit

 1. Why are you interested in conserving native plants and traditional foods in your community?

-2. What cultural activities have you participated in which utilize Indigenous knowledges and traditional food practices?
+2. What cultural activities have you participated in which utilize Indigenous knowledge's and traditional food practices?

 3. How does your intended area of study have connection to the areas of traditional food and plants conservation, education, or research?